turi-code/sample-churn-predictor/README.md

   python download_data.py
   ```

-4. Making sure you are working in a Python environment with GraphLab Create installed,
+4. Make sure you are working in a Python environment with GraphLab Create installed
+   (e.g. if you installed GraphLab Create using the Dato Launcher, you can use the Launcher to open a GraphLab Create Terminal).
-   run the `churn_predictor.py` script to build and explore the model on your machine:
+   Then, run the `churn_predictor.py` script to build and explore the model on your machine:

    ```bash
    python -i churn_predictor.py